Conflicts of Interest

 The Foundation will not proceed with the following transactions in which a conflict of interest is present:

-• A grant to or for the benefit of an entity in which a director, staff or an investment committee member is the principal executive officer and the grant is material to the entity.
+• A grant to or transaction with or for the benefit of a third party in which a Covered Person is the principal executive officer and the grant or transaction is material to the third party.

-• An investment or other transaction that will give rise to payment of fees, income, or profits to a director, staff or an investment committee member, or an entity in which any such individual has a material financial interest.
-This provision does not prevent an investment by the Foundation in an entity in which a director, staff or an investment committee member is also an investor if the investment committee concludes after disclosure of relevant facts that such investment by the Foundation is in the best interests of the Foundation.
+• A transaction that will give rise to payment of fees, income, or profits to a Covered Person, or an entity in which any such Covered Person has a material financial interest.
+This provision does not prevent an investment by the Foundation in an entity in which a Covered Person is also an investor if the investment committee concludes after disclosure of relevant facts that such investment by the Foundation is in the best interests of the Foundation.

 Disclosure